GrinonBarrett/Taksidos/Core Rules/Creatures/Ajhas.md

 **Psychic Vision**: Each of these eyes can see into the psychic plane, allowing them to see the presence of any non-mindless creature even through material cover.
 They can also see the transmission of telepathic commands and other forms of telepathic communication- though they do not understand it directly.

 **Limited Senses**: The ajhas has no sense of smell or hearing.
-It cannot receive stimuli from scents or sounds in any capaisty as a result (including illusory effects).
+It cannot receive stimuli from scents or sounds in any capacity as a result (including illusory effects).

 **Mighty Slam**: When the ajhas successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the ajhas' check is a success in any degree, it knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the ajhas' weight in stones divided by the foe's weight in stones.
 If the ajhas had a critical success, the foe is also vulnerable while they are prone.